zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

   - ZSS is not enabled or not running
     - #TODO: Do we have an error code ?
 See code, try.
+      - @PZA: Ask Shobha, Lena
+    -
     To fix the issue:
       - Enable ZSS in the Zowe configuration (zowe.yaml)
       - Start the ZSS component.

   - The configured external mapper user doesn't have required permissions to call the identity mapper.
+         Call ZSS with ZoweSVUser
       - #TODO: Return codes from ZSS - logged to GW - find what and what level

       To fix the issue:
         - See [ESM configuration](#esm-configuration) for more information on required permissions depending on installed ESM.
         - Contact your security administrator to assign all the neccessary permisions to the mapper user name according to your OIDC configuration.

   - The configured external mapper user, doesn't have sufficient access rights to create passtickets and/or to call z/OSMF
       - (PZA#See troubleshooting of x509)